discordjs/discord.js/docs/docs_client.rst

 autoReconnect
 ~~~~~~~~~~~~~

 Have discord.js autoreconnect when connection is lost.
+This is enabled by default.

 compress
 ~~~~~~~~